YaoYinYing/REvoDesign/README.md

    <repo-url-or-filepath>/REvoDesign.PyMOL.py
    ```

-   This will create an function for installing the core package of REvoDesign.
+   This will create an function for installing the core package of **REvoDesign**.
 Once the package is installed, the entrypoint will allow you to access it from the PyMOL menu.